lcubrilo/Seminarski-Rad-C-Unity/README.md

 # Seminarski-Rad-C-Unity
-A videogame created for the subject "Term Paper C"; Topic: "Game Development in Unity"
+A videogame created for the subject "Term Paper C"
+Chosen subtopic: "Game Development in Unity"